sanjoy/playingwithpointers.com/resume.md

 I've been heavily involved[^commits] with the LLVM community, mostly focusing on improving the mid-level optimizer.
 I'm currently the code owner for the Scalar Evolution and Induction Variable Simplification passes.
+I regularly review code and participate in design discussions.

 [^commits]: LLVM commit history: <https://github.com/llvm-mirror/llvm/commits/master?author=sanjoy>

 **Software Engineer, Azul Systems, Sep 2013 - Present**

-I am a software engineer at Azul Systems where I am a key contributor to a JIT compiler for Java based on LLVM.
+At Azul Systems I am a key contributor to a JIT compiler for Java based on LLVM.
 Over the course of the project we have made significant changes to LLVM to better support managed languages.
 Amongst other things, we've added support for precise compacting garbage collection, deoptimization, and have improved LLVM's mid-level optimizer to better optimize Java.
 Most of our work has been upstreamed to LLVM, and we have presented talks summarizing our progress in the 2014[^talk2014] and 2015[^talk2015] US LLVM Developer Meetings.

 [^talk2014]: <http://llvm.org/devmtg/2014-10/#talk4>